mit-6861/MIT-6861.github.io/_pages/project.md

 - clear figures with meaningful captions
 - your Impact Statement (e.g., is it thoughtful and reasonable?)

-**Submission:** Upload your entire 5-6 page paper (`.PDF`) to Canvas.
+**Submission:** Upload your entire 5-8 page paper (`.PDF`) to Canvas.

-#### 2. PRESENTATION (PRE-RECORDED)
+#### 2. PRESENTATION (LIVE)
-- Your team should make slides or a poster, whichever you prefer.
+- Your team is required to make presentation slides (Google Slides or Powerpoint)
-- Record your team giving a presentation of it.
-We recommend using Zoom, due to its ease of presenting/recording. <span style="background-color: #FFFF00"><b>There is a strict maximum limit of 8-minutes!</b></span> If you exceed 8-minutes or speed up the recording (e.g., 1.25x), we will deduct 50% from the maximum presentation grade, meaning the most you can earn is 2.5% of your total course grade instead of 5%.
-This is strict because we need to present your video during the final class session, and any prolonged or sped-up videos will only hinder the final showcase.
-It is obvious and distracting when you speed up your video, if even only a little bit.
-Do not do this.
+- You are expected to watch presentations of your fellow classmates, too.

 You will be evaluated solely on:
-- the clarity and narrative of your poster or slides
+- the clarity and narrative of your slides
 - the clarity of your presentation

 That is, **your presentation grade will not include an evaluation of the technical aspects** of your project.
 That would be redundant.

-**Submission:** Upload (a) your slides or poster; and (b) your video to Canvas.
+**Submission:** Upload your slides to Canvas.

 #### 3. CODE
 Make a `.zip` file that includes: